-You should now know that keeping cichlids is not a task to be entered into lightly.
+Keeping cichlids is not an easy task.
 Their size and aggression make them more difficult to look after compared to other tropical fish.

-Those who have done their research and have time to devote to fishkeeping, will be able to maintain a healthy tank of some of the most rewarding fish available.
+Those who have done their research and have time to devote to fishkeeping will be able to maintain a healthy tank and keep some of the most rewarding fish available.

-A cichlid tank is one of the most interesting tanks you can get.
-They have bright colors and patterns; they are active and social and display some unique behaviors, especially when mating.
+A cichlid tank is one of the most interesting tanks you can have.
+Cichlids have bright colors and patterns.
+They are also active and social, and display some unique behaviors, especially when mating.